BelleJohn/Work-Experience-Demos/InExEn_work_Projects/README.md

 𝐀𝐝𝐯𝐚𝐧𝐜𝐢𝐧𝐠 𝐀𝐈 𝐝𝐞𝐭𝐞𝐜𝐭𝐢𝐨𝐧 for reliable polyp re-identification in endoscopy.

 ### 🛠 Methodology

-Describe the approach, experimental setup, datasets, models, and analysis techniques used.
+This project aims to develop an automatic report generation system for colonoscopy, focusing on two key functions: **calculating the total number of polyps** and **extracting representative images**.
+A polyp identification framework was developed using a **Siamese model** combined with **HDBSCAN clustering**.

 ### 📊 Results & Findings

-- Key insights and discoveries
-- Performance metrics and evaluation
-- Visualizations (if applicable)
 - This work was presented at the 2024 Deutsche Gesellschaft für Gastroenterologie, Verdauungs- und Stoffwechselkrankheiten (DGVS) and the 2024 United European Gastroenterology (UEG) conferences.

 ### 🔧 Technologies & Tools Used
-- **Algorithm:** Clustering, Classification, Segmentation.
+- **Algorithm & Methods:** Clustering, Classification, Segmentation.
 - **Programming Languages:** Python.
 - **Libraries & Frameworks:** PyTorch, SciPy, Numpy, Pandas.
 - **Development Tools:** Jupyter Notebook, VS Code.